RuchiG369/customer_behavior_analysis-/README.md

 - Prepared the data for SQL querying and dashboard use

 ### 4. SQL Analysis
-- Wrote SQL queries to answer business questions
+- Wrote SQL queries in PostgreSQL to answer business questions
 - Performed filtering, grouping, aggregations, and ranking
 - Analyzed product ratings, discount impact, subscription behavior, customer segmentation, and revenue

 ### 5. Dashboard Creation
 - Built an interactive dashboard in Tableau
 - Highlighted key KPIs and business insights